VincentVanlaer/mesa-school-labs/content/friday/lab-1.md

 cp -r $MESA_DIR/star/work/* .
 ```

-Now, copy the files from [the friday labs github page](https://github.com/darthoctopus/mesa-asteroseismology-2025/blob/master/Resources/Models/lab1_template.zip). **CHECK THIS LINK BEFORE FINAL SUBMIT** Place these files into your working directory.
+Now, copy the files from [the template](lab1_template.zip).
+Place these files into your working directory.
 Your directory should have the following files in it

 ```
 >> tree .